 What is a Legal Assistant/Paralegal, and what will I learn?

-Future legal assistants and paralegals earn either an associate’s degree or short-term certificate to prepare them for the job.
+Future legal assistants and paralegals earn either an associate’s degree or a short-term certificate to prepare them for the job.
 The short-term certificate can be completed in less than a year.
 Enterprise State’s Paralegal Studies program is approved by the American Bar Association (ABA).
-The college is the only two-year college in the state to have earned the recognition.

 You must be able to present your research and related information in a respectful, understanding manner.

 You need to be familiar with how to use computers for legal research and litigation support.